Skip to content

 std::lock_guard<std::mutex> lock(mtx); // mutex 类型写了又写

-C++17 finally lets us drop these redundant template parameters.
+C++17 finally allows us to omit these redundant template parameters.
 This feature is called CTAD (Class Template Argument Deduction).
-It makes class templates feel more like ordinary classes—the compiler automatically deduces the template parameters from the constructor arguments, so we no longer need to specify them manually.
+It makes class templates feel more like ordinary classes—the compiler automatically deduces template parameters from constructor arguments, so we don't need to specify them manually.

-In a nutshell: CTAD saves you from manually writing class template arguments—the compiler deduces them from constructor parameters.
-When needed, you can write custom deduction guides to override the default behavior.
+TL;DR: CTAD saves you the trouble of writing class template arguments manually; the compiler deduces them from constructor arguments.
+When needed, you can also write custom deduction guides to override the default behavior.

 How Annoying It Used to Be

-Let's look at a few scenarios where template parameters had to be spelled out before C++17:
+Let's look at a few scenarios where we had to write out all template parameters before C++17:

 cpp